aosabook/500lines/web-server/web-server.markdown

 the Domain Name System (DNS) matches these numbers to symbolic names like `aosabook.org` that are easier for human beings to remember.

-A port number is just a number in the range 0-65535 that uniquely identifies the socket on the host machine.
+A port number is a number in the range 0-65535 that uniquely identifies the socket on the host machine.
 (If an IP address is like a company's phone number, then a port number is like an extension.)